gyrogovernance/science/docs/CommonGovernanceModel.md

 These values arise from geometric closure conditions (e.g., δ_BU determined by BU monodromy in [19], dimensionality fixed by SU(2) consistency in [20]) with empirical anchors such as Planck and electroweak scales supplying physical units.
 Predictions that do not depend on external anchors, such as the quantum gravity commutator K_QG ≈ 3.937 or the zero redshift drift forecast, provide independent falsification paths if observed outside the stated bounds.
 Computational implementations documented in the reproducibility scripts verify these derivations numerically, with propagated uncertainties showing that a ±15% variation in E_GUT induces an approximately ±30% shift in m_ν through the quadratic seesaw dependence while maintaining a low correlation (roughly 0.2) with the fine-structure result.

-All emerge from axiom CS through formal derivation.
+All emerge from Assumption CS through formal derivation.

 ---